MicrocontrollersDev/MigratingToLatest/README.md

 - Sodium does not support FRAPI
 - Sodium does not support Iris, Iris comes bundled with its own version of Sodium
 - Current OptiFine alternatives are not final
+- Needs to eventually be rewritten but for Quilt Loader instead

 If you would like to contribute, please make a PR.
 Some notes: